ondrej1024/crelay/README.md

 ### HTTP API
 An HTTP API is provided to access the server from external clients.
 This API is compatible with the [PiRelay Android app](https://play.google.com/store/apps/details?id=com.jasonfindlay.pirelaypro).
 Therefore the app can be used on your Android phone to control *crelay* remotely.

-*For the fact that PiRelay is not open source I am considering to develop a dedicated crelay Android app.
-This will use a more universal Json format based API.
-Any volunteer who wants to contribute to this app are very welcome.*
+*Additionally to the existing API a universal Json format based API should be imlpemented.
+This would make it easier for third party clients to send API requests and parse the response.
+Any volunteer who wants to contribute is very welcome.*

 - API url:
 <pre><i>ip_address[:port]</i>/gpio</pre>